Tom-Nagy/walking-around/README.md

 without the need of looking for it.
 5. As a first time user, I want to be able to apply for joining the Club.
 6. As a returning user, I want to see when and where are the Club's meetings.
-7. As a returning user, I want to check out the different social media link for inspiration and ideas.
+7. As a returning user, I want to check out the different social media links for inspiration and ideas.
 8. As a returning user, I want to get information about hiking.